+If you follow a vegan or plant-based diet, you can skip ahead.
 Most fad-diets advocate just consuming the egg white as a way to cut fat/calories/cholesterol while obtaining the protein.
 However, research shows that it is actually important to consume the whole egg.
 Why?
 Animal fats such as that provided by the egg yolk supply vitamin A and D, which are necessary for the assimilation of protein.
-There is a reason why animal protein – meat, dairy and eggs – come with fat!
+There is a reason why animal protein – meat, dairy, and eggs – come with fat!
 This is how they should be eaten.
 By merely eating the whites, you are missing out on these vital fat-soluble nutrients, as well as hindering your absorption of the protein.
 Regarding cholesterol and egg yolks, eggs contain nutrients that may help lower the risk of heart disease, and…

 Cholesterol Causes Heart Disease

 Studies have clearly demonstrated eating food containing cholesterol (like eggs) does not increase your risk of heart disease.
 20% of cholesterol comes from the diet, while the liver makes the remaining 80%.
 Although research has shown that consuming dietary cholesterol may increase “bad” cholesterol, it also increases the “good” cholesterol, maintaining total cholesterol and thus not giving rise to the risk of heart disease.
 Don’t be afraid to include healthy fats in the diet and source naturally occurring plant sterols (beneficial to heart disease prevention) from nuts, seeds, legumes and grains.
 Lay off margarine, as it contains trans fats which increase heart disease risk; any plant sterols added have been found to have little impact.